-ReadableStreamDefaultReader · Cloudflare Workers docs
+ReadableStreamDefaultReader

 void

 - Releases the lock on the readable stream.
-A lock can’t be released if the reader has pending read operations.
+A lock cannot be released if the reader has pending read operations.
 A

 TypeErroris thrown and the reader remains locked.

 - Releases the lock on the readable stream.
-A lock can’t be released if the reader has pending read operations.
+A lock cannot be released if the reader has pending read operations.
 A